 For example, IBM developed the first commercial router but Cisco dominated that market.
 As early as 1996, IBM had developed technologies to accelerate the performance of the web, but latecomer Akamai had the vision to capture this market.

 A detailed internal analysis of why IBM missed these markets revealed six major reasons the company routinely missed new technology and market opportunities.
 The first three were:

-• The existing management system rewarded execution directed at short-term results and did not value strategic business-building. • The company was preoccupied with currently served markets and existing offerings. • The business model emphasized sustained profit and earnings per share improvement rather than actions oriented towards higher price/earnings.
+- The business model emphasized sustained profit and earnings per share improvement rather than actions oriented towards higher price/earnings.

 Each of those three failings paradoxically related directly to much of IBM’s success in mature markets.
 Or, as the authors put it: “The maniacal focus on short-term results, careful attention to major customers and markets, and an emphasis on improving profitability all contributed to the firm’s ability to exploit mature markets — and made it difficult to explore into new spaces.
 The alignment that made the company a ‘disciplined machine’ when competing in mature businesses was directly opposite to that needed to be successful in emerging markets and technologies.”

 As a result of this analysis, the company founded its Emerging Business Organization (EBO) initiative in 2000.
 Between 2000 and 2005, EBOs added $15.2B to IBM’s top line.
 Significantly, that growth came during a wave of mergers and acquisitions throughout the technology industry.
 While takeovers during this period added 9% to IBM’s top line, EBOs added 19%.

 IBM now puts experienced managers at the top of the new business units, a sharp departure from past practice.
 The logic of the earlier strategy was that younger leaders would be less imbued with the “IBM way” and more likely to try new approaches.
 But those leaders often failed.